100+ Descriptive Words for Resume & How to Use Them

 Tips for using descriptive words

-Now that you know a plenty of words to show off the amazing things you’ve done, it’s time to consider how to use them on a resume for a maximum impact:
+Now that you know plenty of words to show off the amazing things you've done, it's time to consider how to use them on a resume for a maximum impact:

-✓ Prove what your career summary says
+- Prove what your career summary says

 When you use adjectives to describe yourself in the summary, be sure to prove these claims with examples later on a resume.
 If you describe yourself as an analytical and detail-driven professional, show how these traits shone through your professional performance.
 Otherwise, they will be perceived as fluff.

-✓ Vary the choice of words
+- Vary the choice of words

-Let’s say you’re a copywriter and editor whose primary responsibilities are creating and polishing different forms of website content.
-Obviously, you’ll be inclined to start most of your bullets with ‘wrote’.
+Let's say you're a copywriter and editor whose primary responsibilities are creating and polishing different forms of website content.
+You'll be inclined to start most of your bullets with ‘wrote'.
 In this case, use synonyms and vary wrote with created, authored, drafted, and more – use thesaurus for reference and inspiration.

-✓ Use figures and context
+- Use figures and context

 Using powerful words itself is not enough to make your resume attention-grabbing.
 You need to work on the rest of the content as well.
-For example, saying that you ‘Orchestrated the development team’ says nothing specific to an employer.
-Yet, if you specify and write ‘Orchestrated the software development team to achieve a 3% increase in app net profit’, it sounds like a solid accomplishment.
-Add resume verbs in conjunction with context, figures and percentages for maximum impact.
+For example, saying that you ‘Orchestrated the development team' says nothing specific to an employer.
+Yet, if you specify and write ‘Orchestrated the software development team to achieve a 3% increase in app net profit',it sounds like a solid accomplishment.
+Add resume verbs in conjunction with context, figures, and percentages for maximum impact.

 Top resume words to avoid

-In addition to helpful resume words that help you construct the right impression with the reader, there are also words which are not welcomed on resumes.
+In addition to helpful resume words that help you construct the right impression with the reader, there are also words that are not welcomed on resumes.
 These buzzwords are so overused that they add no value to the resume and, in some cases, turn off the recruiters.
 Here are the exact words to delete from your resume right now: best of breed, team player, go-getter, hardworking, value add, and thought leader.
-Replace them with one of the specific adjectives we’ve listed above, or skip the adjectives altogether, focusing on results and hard skills.
+Replace them with one of the specific adjectives we've listed above, or skip the adjectives altogether, focusing on results and hard skills.

 Struggle to cope with the pressure of job interviews?
-Here’s how to manage stress during job interview to perform well.
+Here's how to manage stress during a job interview to perform well.

 Pro resume tips to polish your resume